 What services can help me succeed?

-If you're struggling or need to better hone your study skills, UTC's Center for Advisement and Student Success may be of assistance to you.
+If you're struggling or need to better hone your study skills, UTC's Center for Advisement may be of assistance to you.
 Their mission is to promote academic excellence and facilitate student success.
 They offer a variety of workshops designed to assist students, help provide referrals to campus resources, and promote the development of skills needed for academic success.
 They can provide information on tutoring, study groups, note taking, learning styles, and test taking tips.

 Have you taken time out from your degree program?